samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

 You will see that it invokes your **[who]** lambda object, and substitutes the value of `{{foo}}` with the return value from the invocation.

-## Branching and conditional execution
+## Hyperlambda branching and conditional execution

 Branching implies to change the execution path of your code, and examples includes function invocations, and other similar mechanisms that changes the position of your computer's _"execution pointer"_.
 Conditional branching implies to changing the position of the execution pointer, according to some condition.
 Typically this implies constructs such as `if`, `else`, `goto` etc in traditional programming languages.
-Hyperlambda contains the following branching slots by default.

 ### How to use [if]